FAQ: Living Without Single-Use Plastic Bags Under SB270

-Under Senate Bill 270, all Californians would no longer receive single-use plastic bags at grocery, drug, and convenience stores.
+Under Senate Bill 270, all Californians will no longer receive single-use plastic bags at grocery, drug, and convenience stores.

-Here are some Frequently Asked Questions about plastic bag bans.
+Here are some Frequently Asked Questions about SB270:

 What stores are covered under SB 270, and when does this happen?